Agenda

 Presentation of the Innovation Booster Robotics

-Short highlight from three innovative projects
+Short highlights from three innovative projects

 The purpose of this session is to showcase three projects funded by the Innovation Booster Robotics that have been specifically chosen for their radical innovations.